-The bill SB321 amends Sections 22-30D-4 and 22-30D-7 of the Code of Alabama 1975, focusing on the Alabama Drycleaning Environmental Response Trust Fund Advisory Board.
-Notable changes include the deletion of the requirement for the Alabama Department of Environmental Management to prevent other governmental units from engaging in contamination issues related to drycleaning facilities.
+The bill SB321 amends the Code of Alabama 1975, specifically Sections 22-30D-4 and 22-30D-7, to modify regulations surrounding the Alabama Drycleaning Environmental Response Trust Fund Advisory Board.
+Key changes include the deletion of the requirement for the Alabama Department of Environmental Management to prevent other governmental units from engaging in contamination issues related to drycleaning facilities.
 Additionally, the minimum balance required in the Alabama Drycleaning Environmental Response Trust Fund is reduced from one million dollars to two hundred fifty thousand dollars.
-The bill also clarifies the election of coverage for owners and operators of drycleaning facilities, ensuring a clear notification process to the department, and emphasizes that fund resources will be used exclusively for addressing contamination from drycleaning agents.
+The bill also clarifies the election of coverage for owners and operators of drycleaning facilities, stating that those who opt out will permanently waive any benefits under the chapter.

 Enrolled: 22-30D-4, 22-30D-7